The Hotel Hershey

 The Hotel Hershey is a historic resort hotel in Hershey, Pennsylvania.
 Established in 1933, it is a historical landmark located on a hilltop overlooking Hershey, Pennsylvania, and the surrounding area.
 It was inducted into Historic Hotels of America, the official program of the National Trust for Historic Preservation, since 1991.
 It has 276 guest rooms and 23500 sqft of event space.

-The hotel's architectural style is Spanish Colonial revival, including mosaic tiles and archways, and a villa-style balcony overlooking Hershey and Hershey Gardens.
+The hotel's architectural style is Spanish Colonial revival, including mosaic tiles and archways, and a villa-style balcony overlooking the town of Hershey and Hershey Gardens.
 Historic photographs and original artwork line the halls and decorate guest room walls, as well as the Iberian Lounge, which is designed to resemble dim, fireplace-lit cigar lounges of the past.